The Song of Songs

 (Solomon is indeed courting his higher Divine essence, his divine spark.
 This is his prayer and he is being filled with the grace of Divine Light, much like Thomas Acquinas experienced in his dying days, as well as the 12th century Sufi mystic, Ibn ‘Arabi.)

-(WZ to hSOL) “Let my dear one come into his garden and eat its choicest fruits.”
-(Let him enter into his innermost self to activate the divine spark.)
+(WZ to HigherSOL) “Let my dear one come into his garden and eat its choicest fruits.”
+(Let him feast in the garden of the heavenly realm, the Pleroma.)

 Song of Solomon Chapter 5